min2ha/ukwa-site/content/target/4276/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# World War One Centenary: Continuations and Beginnings

 <p>An Open Educational Resource from the University of Oxford, supporting new directions in the teaching of World War One.</p>